Upgrade from TeX Live 2016 to 2017

 at your own risk, if you want to do so, for reasons of your own.
 It's

-your responsibility to understand what is being done, etc. Failing any
+your responsibility to understand what is being done.
+Failing any of

 These instructions say nothing about what is done as root or as a